neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/1-properties/chapter.md

 ## Learn

-We'll start by adding `readonly` constant properties.
+We'll start by adding [readonly](https://www.typescriptlang.org/docs/handbook/classes.html#readonly-modifier) constant properties.
 Just like regular TypeScript, `readonly` properties cannot be changed.
-Marking a property as `public` will generate a smart contract method with the same name for accessing the property.
-Note that even if a property is marked as `private`, all contract code and storage is publicly accessible, so nothing is ever truly private.
+Marking a property as [public](https://www.typescriptlang.org/docs/handbook/classes.html#public-private-and-protected-modifiers) will generate a smart contract method with the same name for accessing the property.
+Note that even if a property is marked as [private](https://www.typescriptlang.org/docs/handbook/classes.html#public-private-and-protected-modifiers), all contract code and storage is publicly accessible, so nothing is ever truly private.

 Let's take a look at an example: